RedaPengam/Windows-Scripts/README.md

 ## Windows-Scripts
-Ease your Windows life with some usefull batch scripts such as a bulk file renamer
+Ease your Windows life with some usefull batch scripts such as a bulk file renamer.

 ### General information
-- Working on Windows 10
+- Working on Windows 10 (probably 11 too)
-- Open README files for script use instructions
+- Open README files for each script use instructions

 ### Available scripts
 - AddPrefix.bat